TheHive-Project/Hippocampe/docs/tutorial.md

 Please be aware that:

-+ the scheduling is stored in *memory*, if the API is stopped and started again, another querry has to be sent to schedule jobs
++ the scheduling is stored in *memory*, if the API is stopped and started again, another query has to be sent to schedule jobs
 + yet, there is no way to get the scheduled frequency from the API
     + looking for the string ```job succesfully schedulled as: * */12 * * *``` in the log can be a workaround
 + if a shadowbook job is already running, as a job A, and another one is about to be launched because of *hipposched*, as a job B